johnromano23/README.md-Generator/README.md

 ## Questions

-if you have any questions contact johnromano23 at john_romano23@yahoo.com
+If you have any questions contact johnromano23 at john_romano23@yahoo.com